anothersnoopy/Life-Adventure/README.md

 ## How to use it:
 1. This project is devloped with C++, so you need a C++ compiler.

-2. Edit the PATH(where you want your diary stay) in the function.cpp
+2. Edit the PATH(where you want your diary stay) in the function.cpp.
+Personally recommend set PATH to your OneDrive directory so that your diary can automatically hync.

 3. Once you have a C++ compiler, compile it and run.
 For example, on linux if you have g++ , use these comand lines: